It's a good night when a guy hugs an album.

 She was just back from a trip to Greece where she'd had the best french fries in her extensive travels (the potatoes were less than five days out of the ground), she'd stayed in a hotel built into the side of a cliff overlooking the sea (the rooms were essentially caves) and she'd gone on a motorbike ride that ended badly.

-From what I heard, her beloved's limbs looked even worse because they was now infected.
+From what I heard, her beloved's limbs looked even worse because they were now infected.

 We drowned her wounds in bottles of Mumm Brut Prestige while nibbling on plates of pork carnitas spring rolls with tomatillo sauce.